 When you don’t use the card at all

 If you get a credit card and don’t use it at all, then you would only have to pay the annual fee.
 It is the maintenance charge for the credit card.
-The fee will vary depending on the type of card- basic, premium or super-premium.
-A basic card would come with low or no annual fee at all while premium and super-premium cards may have high to a very high annual fee.
+The fee will vary depending on the card variant.

 The annual fee will be applicable whether you use the card or not.
-In order to avoid paying the annual fee at all, you should get a lifetime free credit card in the first place.
-If not, the issuers set a milestone on reaching which the annual fee is waived off.
+In order to avoid paying the annual fee at all, you should go for a zero annual fee credit card.

 When you pay only the minimum due

 When you get your credit card statement, you can see a minimum amount due and a total due.
 Ideally, you should pay the total due.
-But if you cannot afford to pay the total outstanding amount, your issuer allows you to pay a portion of the total due, known as the minimum amount due.
+But if you cannot afford to pay the total outstanding amount, your issuer allows you to pay a small portion of the total due (generally 2-3%), known as the minimum amount due.
 If you make the minimum payment on or before the due date, no late payment fee will be charged.
 However, the remaining amount will attract finance charges.

 When you don’t pay your bills at all